trivago/cucable-plugin/README.md

 #### sourceRunnerTemplateFile

-The specified file will be used to generate runners for every generated feature file.
+The specified file will be used to generate runner classes for the generated feature file that can be run using [Maven Failsafe](http://maven.apache.org/surefire/maven-failsafe-plugin/).

 This can be either a text file or a Java class.
-The difference is can be seen below:
+The difference can be seen below:

 ##### Using a java file as a runner template

-If you use a java file (e.g. _src/test/java/some/template/CucableJavaTemplate.java_), all **[CUCABLE:FEATURE]** and **[CUCABLE:RUNNER]** placeholders as well as the **class name** will be substituted for the generated feature file name(s).
+If you use a java file (e.g. _src/test/java/some/template/CucableJavaTemplate.java_), the **[CUCABLE:FEATURE]** placeholder as well as the **class name** will be substituted for the generated feature file name(s).
+The **[CUCABLE:RUNNER]** placeholder will be replaced by the runner class name.

-Also, the **package declaration** will be stripped.
+Additionally, the **package declaration** will be stripped.

 _Example:_